-Saving on the type of transport
+Saving on the Method of Transport

-Saving on time constraints
+Saving on Time Constraints

-Another factor contributing to the cost of car shipping is the choice between various delivery locations.
-Vehicle transporters tend to deliver to and from terminals.
-It’s more cost-effective for them, compared to shipping vehicles to home addresses.
+It’s more cost-effective for them compared to shipping vehicles to home addresses.
 Still, both of these options are commonly available.

 Terminal shipping is favored by customers living in high-density urban areas.
 This involves the hauler dropping off your car at a terminal (for example, at a dealership) and you going there to pick it up.
 It costs significantly less because it’s easier for them to drop off all the cars in one spot.